AtmosGroupFinland/docs/website/blog/website-updates.md

 # Website updates for clearer communication
 Great news!
 Our new website is now live 🌐

-Given our unique services and solutions, we’ve focused on creating clearer communication for our partners and building a stronger foundation to support our international growth in the future.
+Given our unique services and solutions, we’ve focused on creating clearer communication for our partners and building a stronger foundation to support our international growth in the future!

 ![Image of website](/MacBook-13-2-1024x768.png "Image of website")